phly/phly-mustache/README.txt

 Caching Tokens
 ==============
-Tokens from parsed templates may be cached for later usage; alternately, a new instance of phly_mustache may be seeded with cached tokens from a previous instance.
+Tokens from parsed templates may be cached for later usage; alternately, a new instance of phly-mustache may be seeded with cached tokens from a previous instance.

 To get the list of tokens, use the following: